antpass79/SimpleSearchEngine/README.md

  ## Run tests

-In the test folder there are a set of tests runnable from the development environment.
+In the test folder there are a set of tests runnable from the development environment (IntelliJ IDEA).
 The tests check:

 - the data structure